Puukallistaja/sokid/README.md

-#Sokid
+# Sokid
 NodeJS websockets implementation.
 No dependencies.

 #### Purpose
 Sokid is a duplex JSON messaging library.
+Fancy-fancy.
 Its main purpose is to give basic overview on how to implement websockets.
-Sokid uses array methods to traverse and modify buffers, to keep
+Sokid uses array methods to traverse and modify buffers, just to keep the rabbithole shallower.

 #### Requirements
 ##### Server